RECENT WORKSHOPS AT MY STUDIO: ENCAUSTIC COLLAGE, ABSTRACT PAINTING, VOTIVE CARD CONSTRUCTION

-I have not scheduled regular workshops at my studio since I became President of the San Antonio Art League and Museum in May of 2017 (although I've still taught a lot of them during the past few months and will continue to do so).
+I have not scheduled as many regular workshops at my studio since I became President of the San Antonio Art League and Museum in May of 2017.

 But it's necessary and it's good.
 The membership is up by 30%, I've re-designed their website and activated social media for the Art League, and have helped open a new Members Gallery as well as securing fund for a renovated studio.
 It's hugely rewarding but also hugely time-consuming.
 And I miss teaching regular workshops more than I can say!